Search: Advanced search

 The RSPCA is opposed to the use of animals for any kind of entertainment, exhibition or performance where injury, pain or suffering is likely to be caused.
 We believe that animals used in performances must be treated with respect, and not objectified, or subjected to indignity or ridicule.

 Performing circus animals are kept for prolonged periods in close confinement, in artificial social groups and are continually being transported between circus venues for the duration of their performing lives.
 All for the purpose of entertainment.
-The life of a circus animal leads to stress, boredom and often results in abnormal behaviours or stereotypies, such as repetitive pacing or swaying.
+The life of a circus animal leads to stress, boredom and often results in abnormal behaviours or stereotypes, such as repetitive pacing or swaying.
+Even when wild animals have been captive-bred for many generations they still retain their ‘wildness’ and should not be considered domesticated.

-Elephants and non-human primates are highly intelligent, complex, and very social.
+Non-human primates are highly intelligent, complex, and very social.
 They require a high level of stimulation to prevent them from becoming bored in a captive environment.
-In the wild, elephants occupy very large home ranges and will cover tens of kilometres every day moving from one feeding location to another and spending long periods of time foraging and eating.
-Captive big cats also require regular stimulation and show severe signs of boredom and frustration when kept in the restricted environment of a circus pen.
+Captive lions also require regular stimulation and show severe signs of boredom and frustration when kept in the restricted environment of a circus pen.

 While exotic animals remain in circuses, any improvement in their welfare, such as the adoption of national standards, is welcomed.
 However, such standards reflect minimum requirements and do not address the fundamental problems of keeping wild animals in circuses.
 Neither do the standards set a timetable for the phasing out of wild animals in circuses.

-In 2009 a review of the suitability of wild animals to live in a travelling circus was published in the journal Animal Welfare*.
+In 2009 a review of the suitability of wild animals to live in a travelling circus was published in the journal Animal Welfare.
 This review found that for non-domesticated animals to be suitable for circus life they would need to exhibit low space requirements, simple social structures, low cognitive function, non-specialist ecological requirements and an ability to be transported without adverse welfare effects.
-None of the commonest species exhibited by circuses, such as elephants and lions, currently meet these criteria.
+None of the exotic animals exhibited by Australian circuses, such as monkeys and lions, currently meet these criteria.
 The study concluded that the species of non-domesticated animals commonly kept in circuses appear the least suited to a circus life.

 Iossa G, Soulsbury CD Harris S. (2009) Are wild animals suited to a travelling circus life?
 Animal Welfare 18: 129-140